rackerlabs/design-system/_component_design/radio-buttons.md

 ## When to use

-Radio buttons are used when there is a list of two or more options that are mutually exclusive and the user must select exactly one choice.
-In other words, clicking a non-selected radio button will deselect whatever other button was previously selected in the list.

-- Radio buttons should be used when a user has to select **only one option** in a list.
+Use radio buttons in the following situations:

-- If multiple options can be selected, use [checkboxes]({{site.baseurl}}/components/checkboxes.html) instead.
+- When the user can select from two or more mutually exclusive options.
+If the user can select multiple options, use [checkboxes]({{site.baseurl}}/components/checkboxes.html) instead.
-- Radio buttons are useful when you have a small set of options and want to show all of them.
-If you’re using more than five options, strongly consider the dropdown pattern.
-- Consider using a [switch]({{site.baseurl}}/components/switches.html) component if a singular input can be used to enable or disable a feature (in place of two yes/no radio buttons).
+- When the user needs to answer a question or wants to change a control panel setting.
+Do not use radio buttons to trigger another process or workflow.

 {% endcolumn %}